Activate (Discovered Inspectors) - When Discovered Inspectors are activated, they become Active Inspectors and move under the Active Inspectors tab.

 Onboarding Checklist - A checklist intended to walk new Liongard users through the necessary steps to get started in Liongard.

-On-Demand Agent - A type of Cloud Agent, installed and managed by Liongard for public-facing system inspections.
+On-Demand Agent - A type of Cloud Agent, installed and managed by Liongard for public-facing system inspections/systems that do not need privileged network access.

 On-Premises Agents - On-Premises Agents are installed within a closed network (preferably on a Domain Controller).
 These are used to run Inspections for systems that need privileged network access.

-Open Alerts - Actionable Alerts discovered by Liongard according to the active rules in Liongard's Actionable Alerts feature.
+Open Alerts - Actionable Alerts created by Liongard according to the active rules in Liongard's Actionable Alerts feature.

 Parent/Child Inspectors - Inspectors that inspect multi-tenant systems.
 Parent/Child Inspectors use auto-discovery.
 To set up these Inspectors, users create one "Parent Inspector" which will auto-discover all of the companies within that multi-tenant system as "Child Inspectors."